Escitalopram: The Enantiomer of Citalopram – Differences, Stopping It & Why Ibuprofen Is Dangerous

 Equivalent dose10 mg escitalopram ≈ 20–40 mg citalopram

-This is by far the most frequent question about escitalopram — and the pharmacological answer is elegant.
+This is by far the most common question about escitalopram – and the pharmacological answer is elegant.
 Citalopram consists chemically of two mirror-image molecules: the R-enantiomer and the S-enantiomer.
 This 50:50 mixture is called a racemate.
-The problem: only the S-enantiomer has antidepressant activity.
-The R-enantiomer contributes little to the therapeutic effect but is partly responsible for QT prolongation.
-Escitalopram is the isolated, pure S-enantiomer — the active molecule extracted and the inactive portion removed.
+The problem: only the S-enantiomer is antidepressant-active.
+The R-enantiomer barely contributes to the effect but is partly responsible for the QT prolongation.
+Escitalopram is the isolated, pure S-enantiomer – so the active molecule has been extracted and the inactive part left out.

-The result: 10 mg escitalopram works comparably to 20–40 mg citalopram — with less QT prolongation and broader licensing for five indications rather than two.
-The Cipriani meta-analysis in the Lancet (2009) also showed a slight efficacy advantage for escitalopram over other SSRIs.
-For patients currently taking citalopram and doing well on it, there is no compelling reason to switch.
-For new starts, escitalopram is today clearly preferable.
+The result: 10 mg escitalopram works comparably to 20–40 mg citalopram – with less QT prolongation and a broader approval for five indications instead of two.
+The Cipriani meta-analysis in the Lancet (2009) additionally showed a slight efficacy advantage of escitalopram over other SSRIs.
+For patients who currently take citalopram and cope well with it, there is no compelling reason to switch.
+For new starts, however, escitalopram is today clearly preferable.

 EscitalopramCitalopram